 After graduating from law school in 1992, I clerked for Hon.
 Boyce F. Martin, Jr. of the United States Court of Appeals for the Sixth Circuit.
 I have been lead counsel in over 100 federal and State appeals.

 Before law school, I was a paralegal at Hunton & Williams in Knoxville.
-I have been an associate at Harwell, Howard in Nashville, and at Kirkland & Ellis in New York.
+I have been an associate attorney at Harwell, Howard in Nashville, and at Kirkland & Ellis in New York.
 I was a partner at Waller, Lansden in Nashville from 2005-2010.
-For most of my career, I have been a sole practitioner in Nashville, primarily engaged in appellate practice.
+For most of my career, I have been principal attorney in a small law firm (either on my own or with a couple of associates) in Nashville, primarily engaged in appellate practice and commercial litigation.

 Since 2003, I have been an Adjunct Professor of Law at Vanderbilt Law School, where I have taught Federal Courts, Professional Responsibility, and Substantive Appellate Law.
 I also led the Vanderbilt Appellate Clinic on a one-year interim basis, and I have coached the Vanderbilt National Moot Court Team, either as an assistant coach or the primary coach, since 2003.

-In addition to my appellate practice, I am currently the General Counsel & Chief Administrative Officer for Virtuoso Surgical, Inc., a medical-device startup based in Nashville.
+In addition to my appellate practice, I am currently the General Counsel & Chief Administrative Officer of Virtuoso Surgical, Inc., a medical-device startup based in Nashville.
+I am also President of another startup, Albireo Scientific Corporation, that is in its formative stages.

 This website is for informational purposes only.
 Using this site or communicating with C. Mark Pickrell, Esq. through this site does not form an attorney/client relationship.
 This site is legal advertising.
 Mark Pickrell is not registered as a specialist attorney by the Tennessee Commission on Continuing Legal Education & Specialization.